 He recorded for all the European Radio broadcasts, and for the French, Italian, German, Spanish, Chinese and Japanese TV.
 His solo recording “Le Mouton Fabuleux” is the winner of the “Premio del Disco Amadeus 2009”.

-In 2012 he began a new duo collaboration with the recorder player Dorothee Oberlinger and founded the Ensemble Laboratorio’600, which first Cd, Siciliane – The Songs of an Island, for the label Glossa was released in 2013.
+In 2012 he began a new duo collaboration with the recorder player Dorothee Oberlinger and founded the Ensemble Laboratorio’600 for the label Glossa he published: Siciliane – The Songs of an Island, (2013), Lamentationi (2014), Occhi Turchini (2016), Ninna Nanna (2019)

 He teaches Lute at the Conservatorio “E. F. Dall’Abaco” in Verona, Italy.
 In April, 2014 he was granted with the title of Cultore della Materia of History of Music at the University of Padua